 The flowers for the day including a breathtaking wall of flowers on the top floor lobby of the Limerick Strand Hotel which was created by Irish Girl in Brooklyn, a new Limerick based business which is a lifestyle brand specialising in homeware, interiors and floral design, with roots spreading from Ireland’s west coast to NYC.
 The sweet duo cut their gorgeous gold and white chocolate decorated floral wedding cake from cake designer Nura Attik Asri in front of the flower wall.

-Limerick singer-songwriter, Emma Langford played a musical set during the drinks reception singing with songs that told a fairy tale of two people that are sharing their love together.
-Emma and the harpist Grainne played a special version they had developed themselves of Richard and Hugo’s favourite song, ‘Flower’ by Kylie Minogue.
+Limerick singer-songwriter, Emma Langford played a musical set during the drinks reception singing songs that told a fairy tale of two people sharing their love together.
+Emma and the harpist Grainne Fitzgibbon played a special version they had developed themselves of Richard and Hugo’s favourite song, ‘Flower’ by Kylie Minogue.